Arctic Summer by Damon Galgut, Atlantic Books, 2013.

 Similarly, Galgut’s representation of Forster’s time in India strikes just the right note.
 An example might be in the sparkling passage below, when Morgan witnesses a festival to celebrate the birth of Krishna:

 It was best, perhaps, simply to be carried by the current of events, and let understanding follow in their wake.
 The entire court decamped to the Old Palace for the duration, leaving shoes and meat-eating outside.
 Nothing was supposed to die as long as the festival lasted; not even an egg.
 A room was made available to Morgan upstairs, which did offer some sanctuary, though the mayhem leaked in at all hours, and there was a holy feather-bed in it which required votive candles burning on the bolster and the prayers of the Maharajah once daily.
-Sleep was in any case disturbed and intermittent, because of the three bands playing simultaneously in the courtyard and the terrible thudding of the steam engine which drove the temporary electricity supply.
+Sleep was in any case disturbed and intermittent, because of the three bands playing simultaneously in the courtyard in a Gazebo and the terrible thudding of the steam engine which drove the temporary electricity supply.

 In the daytime it was much worse.
 In addition to the bands, groups of singers, accompanied by cymbals and a harmonium, offered unending prayers at the altar.
 Sometimes an enormous horn was blown; sometimes elephants would trumpet.
 Between all this came the sound of shouting, or the patter of children’s feet as they ran and played through the palace.
 But the racket was merely an accompaniment to a corresponding visual cacophony: people swarmed and rampaged everywhere, the altar was buried in petals, incense burned smokily.